 - To display all records for a contact, you will need to place the table tags inside a Liquid 'FOR' loop.

-Use the Liquid Script sort filter to sort the data in alphabetical order, numeric order, or date order.
+- Use the Liquid Script sort filter to sort the data in alphabetical, numeric, or date order.

 {% assign sorted_postings = table.job_postings_all | sort: 'posting_date' | reverse %}